(Open to mature 11th and 12th grade students)

 Having known Dr. Terry since 1982 through his position at the University of Alaska, Dr. Dee was pleased to have him return to Fairbanks to practice; after all she did give him a letter of recommendation for vet school!!
 Both of them were very active in 4-H and FFA, and look forward to introducing future veterinary wannabee’s to the field!

 It was June 21, 1974 when Terry Wighs, an eager young man fresh from graduating from the University of California, Davis, with a B.S. degree in Animal Science arrived in Fairbanks, Alaska.
 Perhaps a spiritual haunting, a "calling", to the north country brought him to the "Land of the Midnight Sun".
 It was to be a summer job, to work for the Institute of Arctic Biology, at the Reindeer Research Station in Cantwell, Alaska.
 This adventure turned into a permanent position that lasted until the spring of 1978.

-Terry left the experimental farm in August 1989, after being accepted into Veterinary School at Kansas State University, and graduated four years later, with a DVM degree in 1993.
+Terry left the experimental farm in August 1989, after being accepted into Veterinary School at Kansas State University, and graduated four years later with a D.V.M. degree.

-After working for a small animal clinic in Salina, Kansas for 18 years, and after all the children had finished school and left the "nest", the longing to return home to the Golden Heartland has brought him back where he now takes on a new chapter, working at the Animal House Veterinary Hospital, as an associate Veterinarian.
+After working for a small animal clinic in Salina, Kansas for 18 years, and after all his children had finished school and left the "nest", the longing to return home to the Golden Heartland brought him back to Alaska.
+He now takes on a new chapter, working at the Animal House Veterinary Hospital, as an Associate Veterinarian.